Information for SeSE teachers

 Please send a course analysis and/or the result of the anonymous course evaluation, as well as the list of students who passed to the SeSE director of studies not later than four weeks after the course is completed.

 A course is considered completed on the date of the last deadline of the course, usually the deadline for the final project.
-If you need more time to send the requisition and course evaluation, please contact SeSE director of studies.
+If you need more time to send the requisition and course evaluation, please contact SeSE admin.

 The course analysis and evaluation is intended to be used internally, and we will not make it publicly available on the web page without the teachers permission.